team-telnyx/telnyx-client-examples/call-center/web-client/README.md

 npm start
 ```

-This will start React app on port 3000.
+This will start the React app on port 3000.